csantanapr/swift-watson-sdk/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

-> The Watson Developer Cloud Swift SDK is a collection of services to allow developers to quickly add Watson Cognitive Computing services and Analytics Insights for Weather to their Swift 3 applications.
+> The Watson Developer Cloud Swift SDK is a collection of services to allow developers to quickly add Watson Cognitive Computing services and Analytics Weather Company Data to their Swift 3 applications.

 > *The Watson Developer Cloud Swift SDK is currently in beta.*